Xilinx/Vitis-AI/README.md

  - Neptune API for X + AI and Butler API for Multiprocess & Scaleout support for cloud deployment
  - Introduce adaptive operating layer to support non-Linux RTOS such as QNX
  - Vitis AI Library is open source with XRT 2019.2 support
- - Tensorflow and Darkenet model pruning
+ - Tensorflow and Darknet model pruning
  - Ease of use enhancements
     - Docker Images for both tool and runtime
     - Cross compilation support for Zynq/ZU+ MPSoC platform